Contextualize Me -- The Case for Context in Reinforcement Learning: Experiments

+As we saw different evaluation behaviors from hidden and visible agents in the last section, we want to further investigate their generalization capabilities in- and out-of-distribution.
+To this end, we follow a three mode evaluation protocol for \acl{cRL} that tests the agent's interpolation capabilities and out-of-distribution generalization under different training distribution shapes~\citep{kirk-jair23a}.
+This is in contrast to PCG environments where we cannot define evaluation protocols and instead have to rely on the given instance generation procedure.

-\textbf{Evaluation Protocols} While for PCG environments we can only have evaluation protocols defined over entire distribution of training and test contexts, our fine-grained setup in \CARL{} allows for more elaborate evaluation protocols as proposed by \citet{kirk-arxiv21}.
-We can define train and test distributions or sets for each dimension of the context space individually, allowing us to study different relationships between train and test settings.
-If the test context is inside the train distribution we speak of interpolation, if it is outside, of extrapolation.
-By choosing two context features and defining uniform train distributions on both, we get a convex training set in the context feature space, see the left column of Figure~\ref{fig:results_evaluation_protocol} (mode A: ).
-The context feature distributions can also be linked together to allow only a small variation (middle column, mode B: ) or one single value in one direction (right column, mode C: ), creating a non-convex train set.
-Thus, combinatorial interpolation tests the performance in the convex hull of this non-convex set.
-In addition, we can test by extrapolating along one or all factors, increasing difficulty.
+We define train and test distributions for each dimension of the context space individually, allowing us to study different relationships between train and test settings.
+If at least parts of the test context are within the train distribution, we speak of interpolation, if the whole context is outside, of extrapolation.
+By choosing two context features and defining uniform train distributions on both, we construct a convex training set in the context feature space (mode A: ).
+The context feature distributions can also be defined to allow only a small variation (mode B: ) or a single value per feature (mode C: ), creating non-convex train sets.
+Thus, the convex hull of this non-convex set tests combinatorial interpolation.\\ To demonstrate this, we again choose contextual CartPole from \CARL, and the C51~\citep{bellemare-icml17} agent known to perform well on it.
+We train the agent for $100\,000$ timesteps and vary the \revt{update\_interval} and the pole length in the environment, once without access to the context (hidden) and once concatenating pole length and gravity to the \revttwo{observation} (concat).
+We repeat this with \num{10} random seeds and \num{5} test episodes per context.
+For the train and test context sets, we sample $1000$ contexts each for the train and test distributions defined in the evaluation protocol, see Figure~\ref{fig:kirk_evaluation_protocol_combined}.
+The test performances are discretized and aggregated across seeds \revttwo{by the bootstrapped mean using rliable~\citep{agarwal-neurips21a}}.\\ In Figure~\ref{fig:kirk_evaluation_protocol_combined}, we show that both hidden (context-oblivious) and visible (concatenate) agents perform fairly well within their training distribution for evaluation mode A and even generalize to fairly large areas of the test distribution, more so for \revt{concat}.
+Large \revt{update intervals} combined with extreme pole lengths proves to be the most challenging area.